AI Predictions for 2025

 Artificial intelligence (AI) entails simulating human intelligence processes using computer systems.
 Some of these processes include acquiring information, learning the parameters for using such information, translating it, and self-correcting it.

 In healthcare, AI has largely been used by software developers to build healthcare predictive analytics software that can mutate complex medical data into simplified actionable knowledge using natural language processing.

 AI in the healthcare industry wasn’t as popular a few decades ago.
 In fact, the very first program with a problem-solving feature is Dendral and was developed back in the 1960s.
-This program became the basis upon which MYCIN, which is an AI healthcare program that was used to locate serious bacterial infections.
+This program became the basis upon which MYCIN, an AI healthcare program, used to locate serious bacterial infections.
 Unfortunately, despite the milestones made by MYCIN, the program never saw the light of day as it was never applied.

 Fast forward to today, AI’s progress has been so swift.
-According to a report by the US department of health and human services, over 80% of hospitals based in the US use some form of healthcare-related software applications.
-In terms of AI, a recent survey by Intel and Convergys showed that over 50% of healthcare professionals believe that there is going to be widespread-adoption by 2020.
+According to the US department of health and human services, over 80% of hospitals based in the US use some form of healthcare-related software applications.
+In terms of AI, a recent survey by Intel and Convergys showed that over 50% of healthcare professionals believe that there will be widespread adoption by 2020.
 The same poll revealed that about 37% of respondents interviewed were already using AI in one form or another.

 Applications of AI in Healthcare

 AI applications are helping solve the conundrum that is commonly referred to as the “iron triangle” in the healthcare industry, where many overriding factors converge.
 Below is a list of benefits of AI in healthcare;